Bumble Bee Vs Honey Bee Vs Wasp

 Are Honey Bees Poisonous?

 Though honey bees have barb stings that they use for defense, they are not poisonous.
-Usually when someone gets stung by a honey bee, the injured area may start swelling.
+Usually, when someone gets stung by a honey bee, the injured area may start swelling.
 It can be painful for a while.

 Bumblebee

-Bumblebee also spelled Bumble bee is another type of bee that lives close to the ground.
+Bumblebee, also spelled Bumble bee, is another type of bee that lives close to the ground.
 Most of their species are social and live in a colony.
 But their colony are not as big as honey bee colonies.

 Bumble bees usually select nest sites close to the ground.
 They also produce a small amount of honey.
-But not surplus amount as honey bees do.
+But not a surplus amount as honey bees do.

 They are one of the most aggressive bees that live in the ground.
 But they are less aggressive compared to honey bees.
-They will only attack you if you try to destroy their nest.
+They will only attack if you try to destroy their nest.

 Wasp